 The school provides 90 places for children of both sexes in the age range 3 - 11 with Physical, profound and severe learning difficulties and complex medical needs at Sheldon.
 The site has a capacity to take 116 pupils.
+This post relates to this site,

 The school provides 168 places for children of both sexes in the age range 4 - 11 with autism at Tile Cross.
 The site has a capacity to take 200 pupils.
+This post does not relate to this site.